zalando/postgres-operator/README.md

 ## Status

-This project is currently in development.
-It is used internally by Zalando in order to run staging databases on Kubernetes.
+This project is currently in active development.
+It is however already used internally by Zalando in order to run Postgres databases on Kubernetes in larger numbers for staging environments and a smaller number of production databases.
+In this environment the operator is deployed to multiple Kubernetes clusters, where users deploy manifests via our CI/CD infrastructure.

 Please, report any issues discovered to https://github.com/zalando-incubator/postgres-operator/issues.

 ## Running and testing the operator